 Is Declarative Rollup Summaries For Lookups Right For You?

-Running a lot of reports within Salesforce that involve relationships between parent and child records?
+Running a lot of reports within Salesforce CRM that involve relationships between parent and child records?
 Rollup Summaries for Lookups might save you a lot of time.
 The Better Partners team typically installs this tool for customers who have asked us to address specific reporting issues.

 If you’d like to learn more about how Declarative Rollup Summaries For Lookups could increase productivity and help you save time and avoid custom coding frustration, connect with our team at Better Partners.
 And to learn about more of our favorite process and productivity tools, check out The Better List.